-Nuclear power plants, Hydropower and Geothermal Energy plants are the only type of power plants able to produce abundant CO2 free Electricity “on demand” without the variability weather elements (e.g. wind and sun).
-Our research considers nuclear power under three different perspectives: small modular reactors, load-following and co-generation, decommissioning and end of life management.
+Nuclear power plants, hydropower and geothermal energy plants are the only type of power plants able to produce abundant CO2 free electricity ‘on-demand,’ without relying on weather elements – such as wind and sun – which can be highly variable.
+Our research considers nuclear power under four different perspectives: small modular reactors, modular circular economy, load-following and cogeneration, decommissioning and end of life management.

 Small modular reactors